 Latest Tottenham Hotspur vs Brentford team information

-Tottenham's attacking options could be weakened by two new absences this weekend, with Wilson Odobert and Timo Werner both forced off in the win over Coventry; Postecoglou has admitted that Odobert's injury appears to be serious.
+Tottenham's attacking options could be weakened by two new absences this weekend, with Wilson Odobert and Timo Werner both missing the win over Coventry; Postecoglou has admitted that Odobert's injury appears serious.

-The severity of Werner's injury is yet to be determined, but the German put in a poor performance on Wednesday and would surely have been substituted regardless of injury; Johnson and Dejan Kulusevski are ready to be recalled to the attacking line-up.
+The severity of Werner's injury is yet to be determined, but the German had a poor performance on Wednesday and would have been substituted regardless of injury; Johnson and Dejan Kulusevski are ready to be recalled to the attacking line-up.

-Yves Bissouma (groin injury) and Richarlison (unspecified injury) are also undergoing treatment at Tottenham, although Postecoglou is optimistic that Bissouma's injury will heal in time for him to feature on Saturday.
+Yves Bissouma (groin injury) and Richarlison (unspecified injury) are also undergoing treatment at Tottenham, although Postecoglou is optimistic that Bissouma's injury will heal in time for him to be available for Saturday.

-Brentford completed the midweek game without any fresh injury problems, but Yoane Wissa, who scored the opener at the Etihad, will be out for several months with the ankle injury he picked up against the champions last week - a huge blow for the visitors who were without Ivan Toney.
+Brentford completed midweek without any fresh injury problems, but Yoane Wissa, who scored the opener at the Etihad, will be out for several months with an ankle injury he picked up against the champions last week - a huge blow for the visitors who were without Ivan Toney.

-Wissa joins Josh Dasilva (knee), Gustavo Nunes (back), Mathias Jensen (calf), Igor Thiago (knee), Aaron Hickey (thigh) and Rico Henry (muscle), the latter of whom was close to returning from a long-term knee injury when he picked up a new muscle problem.
+Wissa joins an injury list that includes Josh Dasilva (knee), Gustavo Nunes (back), Mathias Jensen (calf), Igor Thiago (knee), Aaron Hickey (thigh) and Rico Henry (muscle), with Henry having been close to returning from a long-term knee injury when he suffered a new muscle issue.

 Tottenham Hotspur: